-In South Africa it is severely threatened by habitat destruction and degradation, including impacts of mining activities, wetland drainage, various agriculture-related activities including crop farming, afforestation, grazing, water abstraction, horticulture, peat fires, draining, erosion, siltation, fences and developments such as roads, dams and buildings.
-Its habitat is believed to be undergoing a continuing decline.
-For example, all potentially suitable White-winged Flufftail wetland habitat around Durban has been destroyed as a result of intensive agriculture (especially sugarcane farming), industrialization and the proliferation of human settlements.
+Wetlands are South Africa’s most threatened ecosystem according to the South African National Biodiversity Assessment in 2011.
+White-winged Flufftails are listed as Critically Endangered in The Eskom Red Data Book of Birds of South Africa, Lesotho and Swaziland (Taylor et al. 2015).
+In South Africa, they are severely threatened by habitat destruction and degradation, including impacts of mining activities, wetland drainage, various agriculture-related activities including crop farming, afforestation, grazing, water abstraction, horticulture, peat fires, draining, erosion, siltation, fences and developments such as roads, dams and buildings.
+Its habitat is believed to be undergoing a continuing decline, i.e. all potentially suitable White-winged Flufftail wetland habitat around Durban has been destroyed as a result of intensive agriculture (especially sugarcane farming), industrialization and the proliferation of human settlements.

 The marshes occupied by the breeding population in Ethiopia are intensively grazed and threats include trampling and grazing by livestock and cutting of marsh vegetation for fodder.
 Livestock numbers are increasingly growing and the resultant grazing severely reduces the sward length in breeding habitat.
 Grasses and sedges are also cut for the culturally important Ethiopian coffee ceremony.

 The Middelpunt Wetland and the Middelpunt Wetland Trust